Crafting A Recovery Portfolio - For Those Who Have Missed The Rally

 There has been recent insider buying.
 In Q1, Insiders (Including the CEO, CFO and directors) bought 127,200 shares ($1,672,758) at an average cost of $13.15/share.
 The board also granted them options in Q1 on 1,023,840 shares, including 531,847 for the CEO, Thomas J Baltimore (which seems egregious considering the recent losses $ to long term shareholders)

-On the most recent conference call (May 11.2020), the CEO's forthright and honest comments managed to kill the stock in the short term, but the market obviously appreciated his candid input on the industry.
+On the most recent conference call (May 11.2020), the CEO's forthright and honest comments happened to hit the stock in the short term, but the market obviously appreciated his candid input on the industry.
 After quickly falling to $6.60 share afterwards, Park has rallied 50% to $9.87 in 5 days.

 According to the company's most recent estimate, it has $1.2 Billion in cash, credit, and unencumbered liquidity ($5.04/share) which renders it "well positioned to navigate the disruption from the COVID-19 pandemic."
 To wit, with all of the recent capital raises, the company has a solid liquidity profile.